 Prohibition is the idea that we control human behavior by removing physical items from society.
-It’s a simple idea, and it sounds good.
-We simply put a few words on paper.
-We pass a law, and then p o o f , things get better as if by magic.
-Has that worked for us, or only for politicians?
+It’s a simple idea, and it sounds too good to be true.
+Prohibition says that all we need to do is put a few words on paper.
+We pass a law, and then p-o-o-f , things get better as if by magic.
+Has that actually worked for us, or has prohibition only worked for politicians?

-Prohibition is also a simple idea for a politician to sell.
-It’s been tried many times with consistent results.. and prohibition simply has not worked.
+Prohibition is a very simple idea for a politician to sell.
+It’s been done many times with consistent results.. and prohibition simply has not worked.
 During the 1920s we passed a law prohibiting the sale, manufacture, and transportation of alcohol.
 Not only was alcohol available during prohibition, but our government became corrupt with payoff money.
-Do we really want to try that again?
+Do we really want to do that again?
 Maybe we’re smart enough to learn from our history, but then again, maybe we aren’t.
-Let’s see what we’ve learned since the 1920s.
+Let me try and sell you prohibition and we can see what we’ve learned since the 1920s.

 Some traffic accidents are caused by impaired drivers.
 Since no one likes traffic accidents, some clever legislator might suggest we outlaw drugs and alcohol (again).
 You can hear them now-

 “I’m only proposing sane regulations for public safety.
 Let’s keep alcohol and drugs out of the hands of those who can’t handle them responsibly.
 These dangerous substances will be regulated and sold only to those who really need them.
 You simply apply for a permit, and after a short waiting period and background check, you get your prescription.
-Think of the lives we’ll save.
+Think of the lives we’ll save!
 The fees and taxes we collect will help support public schools.
-Even if it is a sacrifice for you and your community, please do it for the children!”
+Take a small step for safety, and even if it is a sacrifice for you and your community, please pass this modest legislation for the children!”

 Wow!
-That sounds so simple I’m tempted to believe it, but I know prohibition didn’t work a hundred years ago when they prohibited alcohol.
+That sounds so attractive I’m tempted to believe it.
+However, I know prohibition didn’t work a hundred years ago when they prohibited alcohol.
 I know prohibition didn’t work forty years ago when they prohibited drugs.
 I know prohibition isn’t working today for gun control.

 Yes, gun control.
 Gun control is the idea that we can stop human violence by removing firearms from society.
 It fails, like previous prohibitions failed, only this time the cost of failure is much higher.
-Not having a gun when you need one is very different from not having a teaspoon of cooking sherry in the cupboard when you want one.
-Having a gun is like knowing CPR in that you hope to never need to need either.
-Just like knowing CPR, your need for a firearm will be intense and immediate should you need it.
+Not having a gun when you need one is very different from not having a teaspoon of cooking sherry in the cupboard when you want it.
+Having a gun is like knowing CPR in that you hope to never need them.
+Just like knowing CPR, your need for a firearm will be intense and immediate should the need arise.
 The reason is simple and justified.
-Firearms allow the weak and peaceable to defend themselves against someone strong and violent.
-Robbery, assault and rape rates go up after gun prohibition.
+Firearms allow the weak and peaceable to defend themselves against several people who are strong and violent.
+The rates of robbery, assault and rape increase when we prohibit gun ownership.
 Again, the reason is simple.
-We make honest citizens easy prey for criminals when we take away their means of self defense.
+We disarm honest citizens and make them easier prey for criminals.
 It is no exaggeration to say we’ve lost lives because of gun control.

 I hope the example of increased crime across an entire island nation convinces you.
 Maybe we’ve learned from our history of prohibition, but then again, maybe we haven’t.
 Maybe you think gun control is somehow special, and prohibition will work this time.